Last Updated on July 7, 2022

 Each listing will include the name of the manufacturer of the vehicle and the manufacturer of the ambulance-specific parts.
 The vehicle manufacturers are commonplace names, but the ambulance equipment manufacturers (Medtec, Horton, Road Rescue, Wheeled Coach, AEV and McCoy Miller) aren’t.

 The box on a type 1 or type 3 ambulance may have been removed from an older vehicle and then installed on a newer chassis.
 This means the box is older than the vehicle, so don’t assume box is the same age as the vehicle.
-This is called a “remount”.
+Changing the box is called a “remount”.

 Take notice of the engine model, fuel type, head height, insulation, drivetrain, odometer, and hours counter.
-Ambulances can idle a lot and the hours counter shows how long the ambulance was working (which is whenever the ambulance wasn’t parked at the station).
+Ambulances can idle a lot.
+The hours counter shows how long the ambulance was working (which is whenever the ambulance wasn’t parked at the station).
 Also look for dual alternators, rear airbag suspension, an on-board generator or compressor, a house battery system, and tilting cab seats, since these are desirable features.

 Lastly, find out how the ambulance was used.
-For example, a BLS (Basic Life Support) ambulance and an ALS (Advanced Life Support) patrol cities and respond to potentially life-saving incidents, which means they can be driven aggressively, and this can wear components more quickly.
-Although ambulances are well maintained, expect to replace more components compared to ambulances that served as either a patient transfer vehicle (PTV) or a mortuary ambulance.
+For example, a BLS (Basic Life Support) ambulance and an ALS (Advanced Life Support) patrol cities and respond to potentially life-saving incidents.
+BLS and ALS ambulances are driven aggressively, and this can wear components more quickly.
+Although ambulances are well maintained, expect to replace more components on a BLS or ALS ambulance compared to ambulances that served as either a patient transfer vehicle (PTV) or a mortuary ambulance.
 The latter two types will usually show less wear and mileage.
-Another ambulance type is a train ambulance; it’s a wheeled vehicle that gets used for long-distance transportation.
+Another ambulance type is a train ambulance.
+It’s a wheeled vehicle that gets used for long-distance transportation.
 Expect high mileage, but no aggressive driving.

 The vehicle’s purpose when in service will also determine its features.
 For example, the BLS and ALS ambulances will come equipped with more electronics and higher engine performance, which are more important when transporting the critically injured compared to the train ambulance and PTV.
 Expect even less features from the mortuary ambulance.